AndrewVos/oni/README.md

 end
 ```

 The first layout file found will be used.
-In the example below, if there is a template named "layout.haml" then it will be used.
+In the example below, if there is a template named ```layout.haml``` then it will be used.

 ```ruby
 render :index